 To slow the spread of the novel coronavirus that causes COVID-19, the Centers for Disease Control and Prevention now recommends wearing cloth face coverings in public places where social distancing is difficult to maintain, such as grocery stores.
+And on June 23, Gov. Jay Inslee made face coverings mandatory statewide for most people in public.

 The use of nonmedical masks can reduce transmission of the virus by people who have it but aren’t experiencing symptoms.
 Masks are most effective when worn consistently and properly in order to avoid contaminating the hands or face of the user.